 - We may offer you a further appointment by telephone or video.
 Your therapist will arrange this with you.

-Getting ready for your telephone or video appointment
+Getting ready for your telephone appointment

 Make sure you are ready for your appointment:

 - If possible be somewhere quiet so you can hear us – turn off TVs and radios.
-Try to keep pets in another room for the appointment
+Try to keep pets in another room for the appointment.

 - You will be giving us confidential information about your child.
 Make sure only people you want to hear this information are present